demivi/cpw/README.md

 - Automate updates efficiently
 - Simplify Docker usage and image/container management

-I use it with my Arch Linux repository to allow full image update in one command:
+I use it with Archstrike and BlackArch repositories, as well as my Arch Linux repository to allow full image update in one command:

 https://github.com/demivi/PKGBUILDs